 DARAA ( Main Sahrawi Men dress )

-DARAA is a wide tunic and open on both sides.
-There is also a breach in the chest with a pocket.
-This dress exists in two colors : Blue and white.
+DARAA is a wide tunic, open on both sides, and has a breach in the chest with a pocket.
+This dress exists in two colors: Blue and white.

 Touareg Blue Turban ( Called Cheich or Tagelmoust )

-Men in desert wear this scarf on their head and around their neck to protect themselves against sun and sand when they are walking or traveling in the desert.
+Men in the desert wear this scarf on their heads and around their necks to protect themselves against the sun and sand when they are walking or traveling in the desert.

 Malhfa ( Sahraoui Women Dress )

-Malhfa is a traditional dress for Sahraoui Women in Morocco and you can find it from the foothills of the Moroccan Atlas to the shores of Senegal.
+Malhfa is a traditional dress for Sahraoui Women in Morocco.
+You can find it from the foothills of the Moroccan Atlas to the shores of Senegal.